pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 ## Next Steps

 This long blog post introduces the theory behind the Kozeny-Kirkham equation that is applied in the Pyrus rock model.
-What is not shown is how to estimate the cementation exponent and pore throat radius for different rock types, such as sandstone and carbonate.
+What is not shown in detail is how to estimate the cementation exponent and pore throat radius for different rock types, such as sandstone and carbonate.
+This was introduced briefly in Part VII.
 A method to estimate these parameters from grain size and sorting (in the case of sandstones), and rock fabric number and dolomitisation (in the case of carbonates) has been devised in Pyrus and will form the topic of another blog post(s).

 Another post will cover comparison of the Kozeny-Kirkham permeability equation versus other popular equations, with testing against published porosity-permeability datasets.